How Much Should You Bet on Sports?

 We’ll also run through all of the variations of that question, walk through some basic sports betting math in plain English, and generally arm you with the knowledge needed to make some informed decisions about your sports betting budget.
 If you’ve got questions, you’ve come to the right spot as we have the answers.
 Read on.

 To fully understand the potential returns from the amount you put at stake, you need to have a solid handle on how sports betting odds work.
 For all bets available for wagering, sportsbooks will attach odds to the available choices.
-As an example, a simple NFL moneyline bet from William Hill will have odds next to the two team names.
+As an example, a simple NFL moneyline bet from Caesars Sportsbook NY will have odds next to the two team names.

 By noting the direction of the numbers, we can tell which side is the favorite: negative on that side and positive for underdogs.
 If you click on a choice to add the betting slip and plug in a wager amount, the book will display the potential return.
 However, it’s helpful to be able to ballpark the returns at a glance.
 Here’s a simple way to do so.